Monster (Michael Jackson song): Controversy over authenticity

 The authenticity of "Monster" was questioned as soon as it was released.
 Doubts over whether the vocals were actually by Jackson have been raised, reportedly by Jackson's mother Katherine and his two eldest children, in addition to many of his fans.
 His brother Randy Jackson posted a series of messages about the album on his Twitter account stating that family members were not allowed at his studio where the album was being completed.
 According to Randy, when producer Teddy Riley played him some of the tracks, "I immediately said it wasn't his voice".

 In a statement, Sony Music Group countered that it had "complete confidence in the results of our extensive research, as well as the accounts of those who were in the studio with Michael, that the vocals on the new album are his own".
 Riley, Frank DiLeo and Jackson's estate have since defended Sony's claims that the song is authentic.
 Riley, who worked on the songs "Hollywood Tonight", "Monster" and "Breaking News", claimed that he had to do "more processing to the voice, which is why people were asking about the authenticity of his voice", stating, "With the Melodyne we actually move the stuff up which is the reason why some of the vibrato sounds a little off or processed, over-processed.
 We truly apologize for that happening, but you are still hearing the true Michael Jackson."

+Riley later changed his mind, and stated in an interview with DJ Vlad on YouTube that he no longer thought that the vocals belonged to Michael Jackson.